Parrottrek Journal 2007

 Fall is officially here, or at least in feels like it is being back in California.
 The

 days are warm with a cool breeze, and the nights are chilly yet not cold.
-Since we
+Since

-I have put a picture of the cutest little Halloween costume ever.
-This is sweet
+we are all a bit too old to dress up, I have put a picture of the cutest little

-Marigold, who we visited earlier this year in Boise along with her parents Kari and
+in Boise along with her parents Kari and Toby.
+Unfortunately we didn't get to

-Toby.
-Unfortunately we didn't get to see this cute little chicken in person, but
+see this cute little chicken in person, but thanks to modern technology I have

-thanks to modern technology I have swiped it from her mommy's blog and added
+swiped it from her mommy's blog and added it to our web page.
+Halloween

-it to our web page.
-Halloween always makes me think of Kari, since the two of us
+always makes me think of Kari, since the two of us went trick-or-treating almost

-went trick-or-treating almost every year from kindergarten to about 8th grade.
-We
+every year from kindergarten to about 8th grade.
+We always came up with

-always came up with great costumes.
-One year we were mimes, which came in
+great costumes.
+One year we were mimes, which came in quite handy when we

-quite handy when we didn't want to talk to anyone other than to say trick-or-treat.
+didn't want to talk to anyone other than to say trick-or-treat.

-did end up on the other side of a small picket fence with my hoop skirt around my neck, talk about embarrassing when you're 10 years old.
-So deciding against
+graceful of people and at one point ended up one the other side of a small picket fence with my hoop skirt around my neck, talk about embarrassing when you

-and Frank introduced him to the world of picking.
-It's amazing all the different styles different people have when playing the guitar.
-He stayed for about an hour
+strumming and Frank introduced Tony to the wonderful world of finger picking.
+It's amazing all the different styles people have when playing the guitar.
+They

 November 3rd - Potential Poison Pepperoni -